Abacı Dede Tomb

 Featured Highlights

-• It is a simple structure with four walls of masonry and a wooden roof.
+• The tomb is a simple structure with masonry walls and a wooden roof.

-• It has a window overlooking Abacı Dede Street and a wooden door on the side opening onto a dead-end street.
+• It has a window facing Abacı Dede Street, which bears his name, and a wooden door on the side opening onto a dead-end street.

-• The sarcophagus made of bricks was plastered with cement and covered with a wooden coffin.
+• The brick-built sarcophagus was plastered with cement and covered with a wooden coffin-like cover.

-• The tomb also contains the broken gravestone of Ümmühani Hatun, who is believed to be Abacı Dede’s mother.
+• The tomb also contains the broken headstone of Ümmühani Hatun, who is believed to have been Abacı Dede’s mother.

 Explore